Divisors on coherent schemes and homogeneous spaces: Picard-admissibility of invertible sheaves with group actions

-Further, if $\delta_{G,\sL}$ is a homomorphism of group functors, then we say $\sL$ \emph{is Picard-compatible}, which is equivalent to a theorem of square, see \Cref{C-equiv} below with the sketched proof of \cite{Ray70}*{IV, Prop.~3.1}. \epp \blem For a scheme $S$, an $S$-scheme $X$, an $S$-group scheme $G$ acting on $X$, and an invertible sheaf $\sL$ on $X$, the following two assertions are equivalent \benumr \item $\sL$ is Picard-compatible, namely, $\delta_G\colon G\ra \Pic_{X/S}$ is a homomorphism of group functors; \item for the pullback $\sM$ of $\sL$ under the morphism $G\times_S G\times_S X\ra X$ by sending $(g_1, g_2,x)$ to $g_1g_2^{-1}x$,
+Further, if $\delta_{G,\sL}$ is a homomorphism of group functors, then we say that $\sL$ \emph{is Picard-admissible}, which is equivalent to a theorem of square, see \Cref{C-equiv} below with a sketched proof. \epp \blem[\cite{Ray70}*{chapitre~IV, proposition~3.1}] For a scheme $S$, an $S$-scheme $X$, an $S$-group scheme $G$ acting on $X$, and an invertible sheaf $\sL$ on $X$, the following two assertions are equivalent \benumr \item $\sL$ is Picard-admissible, namely, $\delta_{G,\sL}\colon G\ra \Pic_{X/S}$ is a homomorphism of group functors; \item for the pullback $\sM$ of $\sL$ under the morphism $G\times_S G\times_S X\ra X$ by sending $(g_1, g_2,x)$ to $g_1g_2^{-1}x$,